BlidDev/Niv/wiki/user_type.md

 **Desc:**

-A command that creates and returns a new UserType with custom values given in order to the command (see specific example).
+Creates and returns a new UserType with custom values, given in order to the command (see specific example).

 **Return value:** The constructed UserType object.